Italian Panna Cotta Recipe

 - Pouring from a jug will ensure serving glasses remain clean of spills.

-- After pouring panna cotta mixture into serving glasses, cover with plastic wrap and carefully place in the refrigerator to set.
+- After pouring the panna cotta mixture into serving glasses, cover with plastic wrap and carefully place in the refrigerator to set.

 Store in the refrigerator and wrap each glass in plastic wrap.